-On the next page, we have provided a table with additional.
-Your choice may depend on what resources you have or can make available.
+On the next page, we have provided a table with the questions listed above.
+Your choices may depend on what resources you have or can make available.
+You can use this template as is, or as inspiration to create your own.